What is Healing?

 About Self-Healing MP3 Downloads, CDs, Tapes, & Books

 All healing is self-healing.
 The only thing a drug, herb, surgical procedure, therapist, or doctor can do is help nurture or support your innate capacity to heal.
 Use experts when you need them, but also use your specialist within.
 Reach that inner specialist by realizing your potential for healing, peak performance and, success.

 The most important factor in your healing, whether what you suffer from is physical, mental, emotional, behavioral, or relationship-based, is information.
 The wrong information can slow your healing or make you worse.
 The right information can speed your healing.
 What’s more, it can enable you to achieve the things that really mean the most to you and to perform at your peak.

-The next step in healing any system is that the system become aware of its identity as a system.
-For you this means freeing yourself from distraction and focusing on who you are, your true values, purpose, goals, and vision.
+The next step in healing any system is that the system becomes aware of its identity as a system.
+For you, this means freeing yourself from distraction and focusing on who you are, your true values, purpose, goals, and vision.

 Then you learn how to read the signals and messages that come from within and how to balance your system – physically, mentally, and emotionally.

 Learn the Six Steps of Self-Healing with Guided Imagery!

 More helpful links: